 Chat With a Mormon Online

 I was born and raised in Salt Lake City Utah.
 In spite of my parents attempts to have more children, I grew up as a single child.
 Nevertheless, we had very strong family ties, and we would always watch out for one another.
 My youth was, like that of many, a mixture of school, family, friends, chores, and church, with the occasional video game or two.
 I focused a lot on my studies, and after graduating from West High School in Salt Lake City, I started attending the University of Utah.
 After finishing one year of studies, I decided to put my life on hold, and serve the Lord as a missionary for the church.
 In March of 2010, I received my mission call fo serve in the Yucatan Peninsula in Mexico, and in July 2010, I started that service, which lasted two years, during which my own testimony grew a lot, and I became fluent in the Spanish language.
-I now have plans to keep going to school, and study to either become an architect or an airline pilot.
+I am now going to school, where I am studying biology with the hopes of one day becoming a professor.

 I am a Mormon for many reasons...
 One could say that I was born into the church, since both of my parents are active members, and they would bring me to church with them on Sundays, but the truth is that I would consider myself more of a convert than a member.
 For many years, my testimony was borrowed from my parents... every time I would say that I knew the church was true, it was because I saw my parents, and other church leaders with their testimonies, and I felt they were true, but I had never obtained a true testimony for myself.
 One day, I realized that if I were to preach the gospel for two years in a foreign country, I would have to receive a personal witness of the truth and divinity of this church.
 I started reading the Book of Mormon... something I had never really done before with a true intent and desire to know if it is true...
 I accepted the invitation to read it, meditate on it's message, and pray to God to know if it were true.
 As I read through the events contained within, I felt a growing desire to keep reading.
 Daily, I would ask God if it were true.
 Then, one day, as I was laying in bed late at night, a feeling of peace and rejoicing came to me that was so strong and overwhelming, and the only thought I had in my mind was "The Book of Mormon is true."
 I knew that this was the answer to my prayers, and I knew that it had come from the Holy Ghost.
 I now can not deny the truth or divinity of the Book of Mormon.
 It has become a much used treasure for me.
 I have used it many a time as a missionary, and I do my best to live by its teachings.
 My entire testimony is based on the Book of Mormon.
 Since I know that the Book of Mormon is true, I have no doubt that Joseph Smith was God's chosen prophet and seer who restored the church in these latter days, and translated that holy book from ancient records.
 I know that Jesus Christ truly is the savior that God sent to provide the way to eternal life. and I testify that the Church is true.